Susan Crownover, keynote speaker

 In closing, Coach Crownover encouraged the student-athletes to dedicate time to their academics, to being good people, and to appreciate all that GPS has given to them.
 “Take everything you can get from it, but give back to it.
 Give back now and give back later for the ones that come after you,” she said.

 GPS has been a constant innovator of advancements of female sports in Hamilton County, starting with establishing the first girls’ basketball league in the city in 1909.
 That would begin a series of firsts for the school that would later include the first girls’ golf team in 1974, the first girls’ rowing team in 1994, and the first girls’ lacrosse team in 2005.
-This year, GPS continued to bring more athletic offerings to its campus.
-The school launched the first girls’ squash team in the state of Tennessee, which allowed girls to compete in a sport not previously offered.
+In 2022, the school launched the first girls’ squash team in the state of Tennessee, which allowed girls to compete in a sport not previously offered.

 GPS Athletics provides the whole girl advantage, which allows female athletes to be seen as more than just competitors.
 Development of players is individualized and intentional to consider their girls' physical, mental, and emotional needs.
 GPS student athletes participate in an athletic program that includes a mission of being team players, understanding the importance of mental toughness, accepting challenges enthusiastically, and finding value in strength, fitness, stamina, and mental toughness.